 The difference between green peas and peas is at what stage of the growing process they are harvested.

 Green peas are harvested when the seeds inside the pods are still immature.
 The mature seeds are then called peas.

 So far, this has been my introduction to Finland’s Hernekeit.

 In the past, Hernekeit was eaten on Thursdays as the meal before the fast.

 The custom is still practiced in Finland today, and Hernekeit is eaten throughout the country every Thursday.

-With its beautiful color and high nutritional value, Hernekeit is easy to make and anyone interested should give it a try.
+With its beautiful color and high nutritional value, Hernekeit is easy to make, and anyone interested should try it.